Chaser260/bellabeat-capstone-case-study/bellabeat_markdown.md

 #### Sleep Data

 The last metric to review is the sleep data.
+Since I am unable to test the accuracy of the sleep data, it will be best to keep this analysis at a very high level at the daily level.

 ``` r
 sleep_day %>%